dmikushin/homepage/_posts/2022-06-28-using-c-reduce-to-understand-clang-compiler-bugs.md

 ===================== done ====================
 ```

-After several hours of work, the original ~100K lines of code has been automatically reduced to just a few lines, for example just into this small test case that crashes the compiler:
+After several hours of work, the original ~100K lines of code have been automatically reduced to just a few lines, for example just into this small test case that crashes the compiler:

 ```
 extern "C" __attribute__((device)) void __ockl_atomic_add_noret_f32(float *,